audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
 limit | Integer | Limit the number of returned results per page.
 If `0`, no limit will be applied. page | Integer | The page number (0 indexed) to request.
-If there is no limit applied, then page will have no effect and all results will be returned.
+If there is no limit applied, then the page will have no effect and all results will be returned.

 ### Response